phelipetls/spotify-app/README.md

 # Simple Spotify App

-This is a Spotify application written on React, for a job application test.
+This is a Spotify application written in React, for a job application test.

 It's mobile only, not responsive, there was intentionally no attempt to make a desktop layout.

 I used the [Material-UI](https://material-ui.com/) library for the